The Athenaeum (British magazine): Contributors

-From 1849 to 1880 Geraldine Jewsbury contributed more than 2300 reviews.
+From 1849 to 1880, Geraldine Jewsbury contributed more than 2300 reviews.
 She was one of very few women who reviewed for the Athenaeum and started submitting her reviews regularly by 1854.
 She rated highly novels that showed character morality and were also entertaining.
 She criticized the "fallen woman" theme, which was common in Victorian literature.
 During the second half of the 1850s, Jewsbury was entrusted with editing the "New Novels" section.

 Legacy

+An 1846 letter from William Thoms, writing as "Ambrose Merton," is the origin of the English term folklore.

-A letter from J. S. Cotton, reportedly printed during 1905, definitively tells of the first-ever reference to the playing of a match of cricket in India.
+A letter from J. S. Cotton, printed during 1905, definitively tells of the first-ever reference to the playing of a match of cricket in India.

 In 1921, with decreasing circulation, the Athenaeum was incorporated into its younger competitor: the Nation, becoming The Nation and Athenaeum.
 In 1931, this successor publication merged with the New Statesman, to form the New Statesman and Nation, eliminating the name Athenaeum after 97 years.